Album - Morgan Wallen - I'm the Problem

 Rolling your eyes at my beat-up truck

-Both our tacks say Tennessee”
+Both our tags say Tennessee”

-‘Come Back As a Redneck’ opens on Morgan Wallen as he sits in some Nashville traffic, before he flicks his eyes across to the glossy car next to him.
+‘Come Back As a Redneck’ opens on HARDY as he sits in some Nashville traffic, before he flicks his eyes across to the glossy car next to him.
 He calls him ‘Mr City Man’, describing his flashy Rolex watch and how his eyes are glued to the NASDAQ stock report, painting a picture of a materially-oriented businessman.

 Interestingly, ‘Mr City Man’ sounds like a very similar character to the antagonist Morgan and HARDY complain about in their HIXTAPE stand-out, ‘He Went To Jared’.

-Morgan explains how he also feels the man's glare at the animal feed in the truck-bed, a symbol of his role on a farm or a ranch, as well as the fact that he keeps spitting into his cup.
+HARDY explains how he also feels the man's glare at the animal feed in the truck-bed, a symbol of his role on a farm or a ranch, as well as the fact that he keeps spitting into his cup.

 When chewing tobacco - an activity associated with rural Southerners - it generates excess saliva, meaning users have to spit regularly, something that offends ‘Mr City Man‘.

-Morgan explains how both the vehicles are from Tennessee, yet this appears to be one of the only things the two men have in common.
+HARDY explains how both the vehicles are from Tennessee, yet this appears to be one of the only things the two men have in common.
 This leads him into the primary theme of ‘Come Back As a Redneck’ - we shouldn't judge those that live differently to us.

-If this red light didn't have to change
+But if this red light didn't have to change

 I'd have time to say”